 • Please do not get out of the vehicle without consulting your guide.

 • Please try to be as quiet as possible when viewing wildlife close up.
 Your guide will turn off the vehicle's engine whenever possible.

 • No speeding!
-Limit in parks is 40 km per hour.
+The speed limit in the parks is 40kph.

 Protect the Environment

-• Please do not litter, even cigarette butts.
+• Please do not litter, especially cigarette butts.

 • Please do not buy bones, stones, feather displays or plants etc.

 • Please do not take photographs of the local people without asking their permission first.

 • Please do not encourage trade or give personal items away to the local people (if we support begging we promote begging).